Ada-Developers-Academy/jump-start-live/lessons/day3/loops.md

 end
 ```

 #### `until` loop

-* Executes code over and over again, until the condition is true
+`until` loops are similar to `while` loops except that they execute code over and over again, until the condition is true, so as long as the condition is false.

 ```
 # code syntax